x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-oauth-authentication-between-exchange-and-exchange-online-organizations-exchange-2013-help.md

 ### Step 3: Export the on-premises authorization certificate

-In this step, you have to run a PowerShell script to export the on-premises authorization certificate, which is then imported to your Exchange Online organization in the next step.
+In this step, you have to run a PowerShell script on the Exchange server directly to export the on-premises authorization certificate, which is then imported to your Exchange Online organization in the next step.

 1. Save the following text to a PowerShell script file named, for example, **ExportAuthCert.ps1**.